 Irish Agricultural Museum at Johnstown Castle

-Irish Agricultural Museum has one of the most comprehensive displays of farming and rural life in the country, it makes a wonderful day out for all the family – whatever the weather.
-Housed in the former estate farm buildings the museum offers lots to see, learn, do and enjoy for all ages.
+The Irish Agricultural Museum in County Wexford boasts one of the most comprehensive displays of farming and rural life in the country.
+The ideal destination for an outing for the whole family, the museum offers plenty to see, learn and do for all ages.

-Irish Agricultural Museum is located in the grounds of Johnstown Castle and Gardens.
-The spectacular ornamental grounds and gardens surrounding the 19th century castle were designed by Daniel Robertson who is famed for the gardens at Powerscourt in Co.
-Wicklow.
+The Irish Agricultural Museum is located in the grounds of Johnstown Castle and Gardens.
+The spectacular ornamental grounds and gardens surrounding the 19th century castle were designed by Daniel Robertson, famous for designing the gardens of Powerscourt in County Wicklow.